ins0mniaque/srcenv/srcenv.1.md

 :   Source from string value of ARG.

+-b, \--backup

+:   Backup changes in SRCENV_UNDO for undo.

+-u, \--undo

+:   Undo backed up changes from SRCENV_UNDO.

 -e, \--export

 :   Export all variables (Default for .env/.envrc files).

--n, \--noexport
+-l, \--local

 :   Do not export all variables.

 -s, \--sort

-:   Sort the environment variables alphabetically.
+:   Sort the environment variables alphabetically (Default).

--u, \--unsorted
+-U, \--unsorted

 :   Keep the environment variables unsorted.